 Posted by Willy Franzen on February 19, 2012.
-Positions below updated every five minutes.
+Jobs updated daily.

 Environmental issues and politics make an interesting combination.
 The environment is typically a long-run issue, and politicians are historically bad at dealing with anything that isn’t in the short-term.
 If you don’t believe me, look no further than the national debt or the Social Security situation.
 The reason for this is that most voters don’t get fired up about stuff that is going to happen in 5/10/100 years.
 Voters get fired up about the present, so that’s what politicians cater to–remember it’s all about reelection.
 If you want politicians to act with a long-term mindset, you really have to push them, and that’s exactly what the League of Conservation Voters does.
 They’re a Washington, DC based non-profit organization that “works to turn environmental values into national priorities.”
 They do this by focusing on two key areas: educating the public about environmental issues and helping elect pro-environment leaders.